asheroto/DiscordAltF4/README.md

 # Troubleshooting
 If Alt+F4 is ending Discord even though `DiscordAltF4.exe` is running:
-- Open Discord and go to User Settings (the gear next to your name), Windows Settings, and enable Minimize to Tray, then try it again
 - If it's still not working, make sure you are **not** running Discord as Administrator
 - If it's still not working, [check Issues](https://github.com/asheroto/DiscordAltF4/issues) and if you don't find your answer, make a new issue